Bathroom GFCI Requirements

 Do I need GFCI outlets in my bathroom?

 Yes.
-NEC 2023 Section 210.8(A)(1) requires GFCI and AFCI protection for bathroom receptacles.
+NEC 2023 Section 210.8(A)(1) requires GFCI protection for bathroom receptacles.
 This applies to all new construction and renovations where circuits are modified.
 Existing receptacles in older homes are not required to be upgraded unless the circuit is altered, but adding GFCI protection is strongly recommended for safety.

 What NEC code section covers bathroom GFCI requirements?